terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 It hides the logout panel, shows the login panel and fires the event.

+# Send notifications from one view to another

-To show `LoginView` and make the event work, open `MainPage.xaml` and change the content of the `StackLayout` to thi:
+To show `LoginView` and make the event work, open `MainPage.xaml` and change the content of the `StackLayout` to this:

 ```xml
 <local:FactsView x:Name="FactsView"></local:FactsView>